Fair Wisconsin

-Fair Wisconsin, previously called Equality Wisconsin is a nonprofit social welfare organization dedicated to securing equal rights under the law for Wisconsin's gay, lesbian, bisexual and transgender (LGBT) community.
-The organization was founded in 2001 as LGBT Center Advocates, consolidating elements of the Domestic Partnership Task Force, the Human Rights League, and the LGBT Alliance for Equality.
-The organization claims several accomplishments in areas of domestic partner recognition, non-discrimination, and securing greater resources for LGBT social services.
+Fair Wisconsin, previously called Equality Wisconsin is a 501c4 nonprofit civil rights political advocacy organization dedicated to securing equal rights under the law for Wisconsin's LGBTQ+, transgender and non-binary community.
+The organization focuses on expanding rights for LGBTQ+ and transgender Wisconsinites, most notably working to enshrine same sex marriage protections, HIV/Aids Advocacy and adding gender identity to the states non-discrimination laws.
+The organization was founded in 1994 as LGBT Center Advocates, consolidating elements of the Domestic Partnership Task Force, the Human Rights League, and the LGBT Alliance for Equality.
+The organization claims several accomplishments in areas of domestic partner recognition, non-discrimination protections, and securing greater resources for LGBTQ+ social services.

+Structure

+Fair Wisconsin comprises three organizations: Fair Wisconsin Inc. is a 501c4 organization and handles their lobbying and legislative advocacy.
+Fair Wisconsin Political Action Committee (PAC), is their state political action committee and endorses champions for LGBTQ+ equality.
+The Fair Wisconsin Education Fund is a 501c3 nonprofit dedicated to education surrounding LGBTQ+ issues in Wisconsin.

+Fair Wisconsin is a member of Community Shares of Wisconsin and the Equality Federation.